 Get the source

-First, you need to get the source for the localization in question using its two character ISO language code.
+First, you need to get the source for the localization in question using its two or three character ISO language code.
 For our example, I'll use

-Next thing you need to know is which localization version you want to patch, let's take Firefox 3.6 as an example.
-The branch name for this version is '
+Next thing you need to know is which localization version you want to patch.
+All of our localizations work on the Aurora branch.
+The repository for this version is

-Create a clean directory to do your work.
+Create a clean directory for your work.
 For example, create a directory like

 localization-workdir(in this example it is located in your home directory):